Skip to content

 - at Falcons (3-7)

 That's a combined winning percentage of .347.
-The only teams left with a winning record are the Bucs and the Panthers, a team the Saints just took apart on the road.
+The only teams left with winning records are the Bucs and the Panthers, the latter of which the Saints just took apart on the road.

 ━━